hakmad/notes/certifications/security+.md

 something else instead of the expected result.

 Request forgery: an attacker can forge requests that appear to come from a legitimate user but are illegitimate.
-Two differen types exist:
+Two different types exist:

-- Cross-site request forgery: an attacker circumvents the same-origin policy and causes a user to execute actions inadvertantly by clicking on a link.
+- Cross-site request forgery: an attacker circumvents the same-origin policy and causes a user to execute actions inadvertently by clicking on a link.
     These attacks abuse cookies from a legitimate website and exploit the fact that the browser is trusted by the vulnerable website.
 - Server-side request forgery: an attacker causes a server-side action to